-When the Coastal First Nations created land and marine use plans for the Great Bear Rainforest, with an eco-system based management approach for economic development, shellfish aquaculture was identified as the top economic initiative for many of the coastal communities.
-A Shellfish Initiative began in 2003 in the north coast region, with biophysical surveys in the marine environment to identify the most suitable areas for shellfish aquaculture for each First Nation community.
+When the Coastal First Nations created land and marine use plans for the Great Bear Rainforest, shellfish aquaculture was identified as the top economic initiative for many of the coastal communities.
+A Shellfish Initiative began in 2003 in the north coast region, with biophysical surveys in the marine environment to identify the most suitable areas for shellfish aquaculture.
 Small-scale farms were then established in these locations to test different shellfish species, including mussels, oysters and scallops.
-The results of this 7-year R&D phase concluded that sea scallops were the shellfish most suited to the cold, clean waters of the Great Bear Rainforest.
+The results of this seven-year research and development phase concluded that sea scallops were the shellfish most suited to the cold, clean waters of the Great Bear Rainforest.

 Come back and visit us for more news on future developments at Coastal Shellfish!